LowellInstruments/Domino/README.md

 sudo gpasswd --add ${USER} dialout
 Then log out and log back in.

+## Mac

+To build a Mac executable:
+Pull latest updates from Git
+When building a release on Mac, it is necessary to change the filename of main.py to Domino.py.
+Otherwise the mac menu bar will read main instead of Domino.
+Activate the venv: source venv/bin/activate python3 py2app_setup.py py2app
+Note: OSX will complain that the app is untrusted.
+To bypass this, right click (ctrl-click on mac) the app and choose run.
+You then have the option to run it anyway.

 ## Installation from source
 For instructions on installing a non-copiled version of Domino on visit [this link](https://docs.google.com/document/d/1XTJbaWQCGlz6biqpjBedaM95eXBzJDoDuvx9tnO_Ktc/edit?usp=sharing).